-Alternatively, embedding an independent differentiable optimization layer constructed from the constrained optimization problem itself into the NN structure has become a promising solution \cite{amos2017optnet}.
-Once trained properly, the outputs of such NN can largely ensure rigid alignment with physical constraints during online application, since the derivatives of the loss function with respect to problem parameters for backward propagation during training is derived from the KKT conditions \cite{zhu2025decision}.
-Compared to the PINN, where the physical constraints are exogenously added into the loss function only, such a novel framework can thus significantly strengthen the constraint alignments in offering the optimal solutions of constrained optimization problems.
-This novel framework has been applied to AC optimal power flow \cite{jia2024optnet}\cite{xie2025neural} and voltage regulation \cite{sang2022safety}, but has never been used in PSSE by far.
+Alternatively, embedding an independent differentiable optimization layer constructed from the optimization problem itself into the NN structure has become a promising solution \cite{amos2017optnet}.
+Once trained properly, the outputs of such NN can largely improve the alignment with physical constraints during online application, since the derivatives of the loss function with respect to problem parameters for backward propagation (BP) during training is derived from the KKT conditions \cite{zhu2025decision}.
+Compared to the PINN, where the physical constraints are exogenously added into the loss function only, such an optimization-embedded framework can thus significantly strengthen the constraint alignments.
+This novel framework has been applied to AC optimal power flow (OPF) \cite{jia2024optnet}\cite{xie2025neural} and voltage regulation \cite{sang2022safety}, but has never been used in PSSE by far.

-In this work, a novel E2E learning framework embedded with the differentiable optimization layer dedicated for RSE is proposed for the first time.
+In this work, a novel E2E learning framework embedded with the differentiable optimization layer dedicated for RSE is proposed.
 Trained under a hybrid loss function gauging SE performance and physical consistency, the proposed framework is capable of estimating system states with significantly lowered residuals.
-Also, to render NN the active identification capability for more robustness against outliers, the measurement weights are treated as learnable parameters, which still remains notably underrepresented in existing literature.
+Also, to enable the NN to actively identify the outliers for more robustness, the measurement weights are treated as learnable parameters, which still remains notably underrepresented in the existing literature.